seyon123/Hobo-Game/README.md

 - Work on refactoring various functions within the Main and Helper files.

 Leslie:
--Created, researched and formatted the Test Report.
+- Created, researched and formatted the Test Report.
--Came up with priorities and user stories in the Product Backlog -Wrote documentation regarding function descriptions in the test report -Unit tested the game on mobile and desktop web versions -Assisted with brainstorming and planning of the game's architecture -Wrote descriptions and analysis on certain functions in the results report -Collected defects and put them into the defect report.
+- Came up with priorities and user stories in the Product Backlog
+- Wrote documentation regarding function descriptions in the test report
+- Unit tested the game on mobile and desktop web versions
+- Assisted with brainstorming and planning of the game's architecture
+- Wrote descriptions and analysis on certain functions in the results report
+- Collected defects and put them into the defect report.

 Jawwad: